We went in search of the scariest stories and discovered several “haunted” places in Lisbon, Sintra and Cascais.

 Hidden among the alleys of Alfama, this courtyard owes its name to the last executioner in Portugal, Luís Alves dos Santos (1806-1873), also known as “O Negro”.

-Legend has it that the place is still haunted to this day by the screams of the victims he executed, although the old residents believed they were from Luís himself.
+Legend has it that the place is still haunted today by the screams of the victims he executed, although the old residents believed that they were from Luís himself.

 Built in 1849 by the Viscountess of Regaleira in Quinta Campainha, this Benfica palace later passed into the hands of the Baron of Glória.